tumikole/2022BlogPosts/_posts/2022-02-23-validation.md

     res.send(`ok`);

   }

 });

 # Conclusion

-It is very much easier when using hapi/joi as your validator package because it safes time and safe to use.
+It is very much easier when using hapi/joi as your validator package because it saves time and safe to use.